rswinkle/sdl_img/README.md

 The slideshow feature is smart enough to wait long enough to finish any gif being displayed even if that takes longer than the specificed delay.
 ESC ends the slideshow.
-All other controls work while in slideshow mode.
+All other controls work while in slideshow mode, meaning starting a slideshow does not automatically toggle to fullscreen, it will run in double, quad or oct-image mode, or even on a single image selected within those modes.

 Something to note about the rotation functionality are that while it will rotate any image, it will only ask whether you're sure you want to save single frame images because